-I’ve just finished servicing three Technics SL-1200 direct drive turntables, along with several other jobs.
-It seemed like the perfect opportunity to discuss the strengths and weaknesses of this legendary design and look at some basic servicing.
+I’ve just finished servicing three Technics SL-1200 direct drive turntables.
+It seemed like the perfect opportunity to discuss the strengths and weaknesses of this legendary design and look at some basic cleaning and servicing techniques.

 I’ve written a review of the Technics SL-1200 series which you should also take a look at.

 UPDATE – They were successful!
 You can once again purchase these wonderful turntables.

 To briefly explain the nomenclature, the SL-1200 models are silver and the SL-1210 models are finished in gorgeous satin black.
 Various iterations were released over time.
 The mark 2 is very common but the deck went up to a mark 6 release, each successive mark having better tonearm wiring, fancy piano finishes and the like.

 So what is, or was, so good about the Technics SL-1200?
 Easy, the SL-1200 was to wobbly belt-drive decks what a BMW is to a Lada.
 Yes, the Lada is simple and for some, that is the most important thing.
 But in performance, technology and engineering, the BMW walks away from it and so it was with the SL-1200 when it was released.
 Other manufacturers were scared and so they should have been.

 You have to remember what the market looked like when the SL-1200 was released.
 Rumbly, wobbly suspended chassis belt drive decks were everywhere – Linn LP-12s, ARs, Sotas and so on.
 These decks were nice enough to look at but lacked the ultimate precision that only a Japanese manufacturer could build into the design.
 Critically, they also could never be used in the growing DJ market space, where a solid, non-wobbly deck that still had excellent environmental isolation was needed.